nebukadnezar/readsb/README.md

 ![viewadsb screenshot](viewadsb.jpg)

-You can check where in the world these enhanced interrogation modes are active in these two maps:
+You can check where in the world these enhanced interrogation modes are active in these maps:

 BDS 4,0 — Selected Vertical Intention
 - MCP/FCU selected altitude